 Committee members have provided the following articles and interviews in IP sector publications:

-- An article on tackling the stigma of disability in IP, for World Trademark Review: also see our summary here
+- A January 2020 article on tackling the stigma of disability in IP, for World Trademark Review: also see our summary here

 - The cover story, “Sense check”, for the February 2020 issue of CITMA Review, about supporting colleagues on the autism spectrum